-A frequent issue that arises in Pennsylvania divorce cases is how a premarital asset that was contributed to the marriage…
+A frequent issue that arises in Pennsylvania divorce cases is how to handle premarital assets.
+The question is how is…

 How is Marital Property Divided in Pennsylvania?

-One of the most common questions that people going through a divorce ask is, “how is marital property divided in Pennsylvania in divorce?”
+One of the most common questions that people going through a divorce ask is, “how is marital property divided in a Pennsylvania divorce?”

-In deciding what is “equitable” or “fair,” the court is supposed to take into consideration a list of factors set forth in 23 Pa.
-C.S. § 3502.
+In deciding what is “equitable” or “fair,” the court is supposed to take into consideration a list of factors set forth Pennsylvania statutes.
 That list of factors, includes, among other things, (i) the relative earnings or earning abilities of the parties, (ii) the contribution of each party to the marital property, (iii) each party’s separate property, and (iv) custody of any children.
 To many of our clients’ surprise, marital misconduct, such as adultery, is not a factor considered by the court in equitable distribution.
 That is in keeping with the general direction of Pennsylvania law in removing fault or blame from the divorce process

 The process of equitable distribution can be broken down into three steps: (1) identifying of the martial and non-marital assets, (2) valuing the assets and (3) dividing the marital assets.

-1. Step One: Identify the Marital and Non-Marital Assets:
+1. Step One: Identify the Marital and Non-Marital Property

 The first step in equitable distribution is identifying the martial assets and non-marital assets.
 Not all property owned by a married couple is necessarily “marital property.”
 Marital property, in general, is property acquired during the marriage.
 Non-marital property, in general, is property acquired before the marriage, after the date of separation, or by gift or bequest.
 Non-martial property is not subject to equitable distribution.